Enhancing Your Kitchen Design with Architectural Elements

 In the kitchen pictured above, panels and filler wrap the beam and support post.
 This creates a board-and-batten effect similar to the Shaker style cabinets.
 The cabinet crown molding has a simple straight bevel that complements the cabinetry rather than imitating the home’s ceiling crown molding.
 Also, milled feet define the ends of the wall of cabinets for a furniture effect and nod to tradition.
 Finally, ogee base and simple square legs neatly trim the island..

-A designer’s goal is to make a clear statement while respecting the home’s original style, without overwhelming the space.
-In this two-tone kitchen, a distinctive wall of dark cabinets (Carlton Cherry Russet) takes advantage of the line of the vaulted ceiling.
+A designer’s goal is to make a clear statement while respecting the home’s original style.
+In this two-tone kitchen, a distinctive wall of dark kitchen cabinets takes advantage of the line of the vaulted ceiling.
 Wall cabinets vary in height as they rise to a focal point, the custom wood range hood.
 Shallow crown molding has a straight bevel similar to that of the door panels.
 Therefore, it defines the upper cabinet line, but not competing with the cabinets themselves.

 The island is built from cabinets in the same style with a contrasting white finish.
 This forms a visual bridge between the dark cherry wall and the rest of the home.
 Finished with ogee base at the toekick, decorative end panels, and lightly decorated pilaster (half-column) supports, the island becomes a unique architectural feature rather than simply a bank of cabinets.